jcheong0428/jcheong0428.github.io/_posts/2017-03-16-Scripting for mricroGL.markdown

 	CUTOUT(0,0,0,1,0.62,1);
 END.
 ```
 After running the script I usually slide overAlpha from the GUI to 0 to get rid of the masks that remain protruding the brain.
-I don't think it's an option in scripting yet.
+I don't think it's an option in scripting yet*.
+*Jeroen van Baar has notified me that you can actually also script the overAlpha by adding `SHADERADJUST('overAlpha', 1.2);`

 The output would look something like this.